-A good place to start would be to make an email list of investors who hold positions with your peers.
+A good place to start would be to make an email list of investors who hold positions with your peers and competitors.
 This strategy gives you leverage to use in your email, as you already know that the investor has a stake in your sector.

 You only get one chance to make a first impression, so you want to be sure your introductory email hits all the right notes.
-A strong introductory email has the following qualities:
+A strong investor outreach email should have the following qualities:

 While investors are certainly open to cold outreach, it’s important to be able to cut through the noise.
 The most effective way to do this is to ensure that your email has a compelling subject line.
-You want investors to see the subject and immediately want to see what you have to offer.
-Avoid being vague or unprofessional.
+You want investors to see the subject and be curious to learn more about what you have to offer.
+It’s important to avoid being vague or unprofessional.